MaterializeInc/materialize/doc/user/overview/architecture.md

 - State is all in totally volatile memory; if `materialized` dies, so too does all of the data.
-- There is no way to "prime" `materialized` with data; it must all come in from Kafka.
+- Streaming sources must receive all of their data from the stream itself; there is no way to "seed" a streaming source with static data.
+However, you can union streaming and static sources in views, which accomplishes a similar outcome.

 ## Learn more